DataBiosphere/stairway/README.md

 These calls all run on the calling thread.

-_LIES and MORE LIES - this needs to be rewritten_
+_LIES, LIES and MORE LIES - this needs to be rewritten_

 The application provides a thread pool to Stairway on construction.
 The application to decide the thread allocation model.
 When a flight is submitted, it is run using a thread from the provided pool.